-Market conditions for business transactions including mergers and acquisitions and private equity investments improved significantly in 2013 compared with previous years, as corporations have been deleveraging and are holding significant amounts of cash and many have begun to focus on acquisitions as part of future growth plans.
-Private equity firms as a group enjoyed more success in 2013 in monetizing their investments through sales and public listings.
+Market conditions for business transactions including mergers and acquisitions and private equity investments improved to their highest level since prior to the 2008 financial crisis, as corporations have been deleveraging and are holding significant amounts of cash and many have focused on acquisitions as part of future growth plans.
+Private equity activity increased 47% from 2013 to 2014, as private equity firms as a group enjoyed more success during the year in monetizing their investments through sales and public listings.
+(Sources: USA Today and Fortune)

-During 2013, our net asset value increased from \$3.11 per share to \$3.14 per share, an increase of 1.0%.
-As of December 31, 2013, our common stock is trading at a 36.6% discount to our net asset value.
+During 2014, our net asset value decreased from \$3.14 per share to \$2.86 per share, a decrease of 8.9%.
+As of December 31, 2014, our common stock is trading at a 26.5% discount to our net asset value as compared to 36.6% as of December 31, 2013.